-These noises are normal during a scan and we will provide you with earplugs and headphones to protect your ears from some of the noise.
-You may be asked to hold your breath for a short period of time for some of the pictures.
+These noises are normal during a scan and we will provide you with earplugs and headphones to protect your ears.
+You will be asked to hold your breath for a short period of time for some of the pictures.

 Is an MRI scan safe?